sc-ventures/cloudbreak-documentation/docs/hdf.md

     * There is a known issue related to upscaling; It is listed in the [Known Issues](#known-issues).

-#### Troubleshooting HDF flow management cluster creation
+#### Troubleshooting HDF Flow Management cluster creation

-NiFi returns the following error when the flow management cluster is set up with an LDAP:
+NiFi returns the following error when the Flow Management cluster is set up with an LDAP:

 <pre>Caused by: org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'authorizer': FactoryBean threw exception on object creation; nested exception is org.apache.nifi.authorization.exception.AuthorizerCreationException: org.apache.nifi.authorization.exception.AuthorizerCreationException: Unable to locate initial admin admin to seed policies
         at org.springframework.beans.factory.support.FactoryBeanRegistrySupport.doGetObjectFromFactoryBean(FactoryBeanRegistrySupport.java:175)